chorman0773/mdbook-fiction-tools/README.md

   4. Each upper case letter is replaced with the corresponding lower case letter.

+The computation for output ids is considered stable, and will not be changed between major versions of the project.

 Note that currently mdbook does not have support for heading extension support in `SUMMARY.md` specifically, so on non-aware renderers (including the builtin `html` backend), heading extension specifiers will be displayed verbatim.

+### Future Work

+Missing features:
+* Support per-chapter epub outputs
+* Support save-temps = true
+* Remove heading extension specifiers from the `nav` document
+* Allow configuring whether the `nav` document should appear in the spine (and thus be displayed)
+* Check when markdown files use features that require manifest attributes to be set.

+Potential Future Directions:
+* Support basic styling via built-in or user-specified css
+* Support additional OCF container format options, like signatures and encryption.
+* Support additional epub metadata, such as subject information
+* Support math equations via MathML